Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Micaela Morse about 3 years ago
+Micaela Morse over 3 years ago

 I oppose the expansion of this charter school.
 I am a veteran teacher at International Community School in the Fruitvale.
 Instead of supporting the expansion of another charter school in our neighborhood, please support our current and existing public schools that work so hard to support our students and families.